RanvierMUD/ranviermud/docs/dialogue.md

     some:  ['thief', 'thieves', 'what'],
     find:  ['thief', 'guild']
   },
+  dialogue: {
+    type: Dialogue.Types.SIMPLE,
-  dialogue: 'The cloaked figure says, "I need you to infiltrate the thieves guild for me, and find their roster."', },
+    say: 'The cloaked figure says, "I need you to infiltrate the thieves guild for me, and find their roster."',
+    action: () => beginQuest('thieves_guild_1')
+  },
+},
 ```